missamii/GA-Mirror/w01/Homework/D01_simpsons.md

 Let's use ` tree ` to look at your file structure.
 While in the homework directory, use the ` tree ` command (now on your computer thanks to installfest!) and your terminal should show the file structure you created in steps 1-7.
 Take a snapshot!
 If you don't have any preferred software, you can use ` Command-Shift-4 ` to bring up a tool which will save a snapshot of any selection.
 Save this image to your homework folder.
 Make sure a copy of your command line cheatsheet from Part 2 is in the folder as well.

 You should have been using ` git add -A `, ` git commit -m "MESSAGE" `, and ` git push origin master ` after each step.
 Do it one more time with the tree image in the homework folder!
 Now go to `Cheatsheets_and_Resources/Homework_Submission_Unit1.md` and follow the instructions for submitting the homework.
-From Unit 2 on, there will be a slightly more involved process for submitting homeworkw, but this is sufficient for tonight.
+From Unit 2 on, there will be a slightly more involved process for submitting homework, but this is sufficient for tonight.